Trevor Phillips: Political activity

-As a student at Imperial he became president of its students' union.
+As a student at Imperial College London he became president of its students' union, Imperial College Union.
 In 1978 he was elected president of the National Union of Students as a candidate for the Broad Left.

 Phillips was chairman of the Runnymede Trust, a think-tank promoting ethnic equality, from 1993 to 1998, and a commissioner for a number of other charities.
 He also served as chairman of the London Arts Board.
 His long-standing friendship with Peter Mandelson, who worked with Phillips at LWT and was best man at his first wedding, brought him close to the New Labour project, and he became friendly with Tony Blair.
 Phillips joined the Labour Party in London in 1996.

 In 1999 Phillips ran to be Labour's candidate in the 2000 election for the first Mayor of London.
 Phillips was initially Blair's preferred choice for the role.
 When Blair called for the party to swiftly unite behind one candidate, Ken Livingstone, a left-winger and favourite to win the nomination, offered to form a joint ticket with Phillips as his running mate.
 Phillips described Livingstone's offer as "patronising" in a response that was seen as an accusation of racism, though Phillips later denied this.
 Following this and other controversies, including his decision to send his children to a private school, Phillips withdrew from the race a few months later and was not on the final shortlist of candidates.
 Instead, he accepted an offer to be running mate to Labour's Frank Dobson.

 Although Dobson won the nomination, his candidature was harmed by the perception that the contest was "fixed" by the use of an electoral college.
 Livingstone ran as an independent and won.
 The Labour Party designated Phillips as a member of the London Assembly on 4 May 2000 as one of its "top-up" candidates.
 Phillips served as chairman of the Assembly until February 2003, resigning his seat to take up his appointment at the Commission for Racial Equality.

 In March 2020, Phillips was suspended from Labour following allegations of Islamophobia.
 Following the suspension, Phillips defended his comments about British Muslims on BBC Radio 4's Today programme.
-The suspension was lifted in July 2021.
+The suspension was lifted in July 2021 after the party's Executive Director of Legal Affairs, Alex Barros-Curtis pursued the resolution of the case.

+In 2026, The Daily Telegraph wrote that in recent years Phillips had moved further toward "small-c conservative liberalism".